This film has been rendered extinct…

 My CHARACTERS RATING is 6 / 10.

 The dialogue here is unmemorable.
 No lines stick out aside from quips and short segments here and there, but the script is just barely serviceable.
 It gets the plot moving at least, and simplistic lessons can be gained from it.
-The lack of dialogue in the first few scenes are excellent though, showing how to use the lack of dialogue effectively.
+The lack of dialogue in the first few scenes are excellent though, showing how to use the lack of dialogue effectively, at least.

 My DIALOGUE RATING is 6 / 10.

 The effects in this film are pretty good.
 The backgrounds are all live action, filming in locations like South America and Asia to get broad, sweeping backgrounds.
 The first few scenes of the film are dialogue-less, focusing on the visuals alone.
 It’s awesome.
-The rest of the film is mostly a mix of brown and grey, with touches of green here and there, a stark contrast to the beauty of the first few scenes.
+Sadly, the rest of the film is mostly a mix of brown and grey, with touches of green here and there, a stark contrast to the beauty of the first few scenes.
+The effects are also somewhat dated, and keep aging worse over time.

 While there aren’t any lyrical songs to speak of, the main theme is great and at least hummable.
 The songs sometimes don’t match the intensity and tension of the scene, but when they do, they hit well.
 The vocalizations also add to the score, giving it a tribal, old-world feel.